ScreamingUdder/isis_nexus_streamer/README.md

 Stream event data from a NeXus file from RAL/ISIS using Apache Kafka.
 A producer and a consumer client are included.
 Each message sent over the wire consists of a single frame of event mode data.

 ## Dependencies
 Currently requires having `librdkafka` and the HDF5 C++ library installed.
+If `tcmalloc` is available then it will be used, but it is not a requirement.

 `Google Test` and `Google Mock` are used for unit testing but are not required to be installed; CMake will download and build them at configure-time.